 If these start to not hold up as well, I’ll likely buy these silicone molds instead.
 They’re dishwasher safe and leak proof too.
 If you choose this route, either buy 2 sets or be prepared to wash often – your kids will go through homemade ice pops fast!

 Finally, using a small funnel made filling the molds really easy.
 You might be able to get away using a measuring cup with a pour spout, but I’ve used these funnels so often in the kitchen that they were a worthy investment for me.

 Cost Breakdown for Homemade Ice Pops

 Your actual cost will depend on how much you paid for the fruit you use.
-Whether or not you add liquid to thin the fruit puree will also effect the final numbers.
+Whether or not you add liquid to thin the fruit puree will also affect the final numbers.
 To get the price of homemade ice pops as low as possible:

-- aim for $1 per pound for conventional produce and $2 per pound for organic produce
+- Aim for $1 per pound for conventional produce and $2 per pound for organic produce

-- shop the Dirty Dozen and Clean Fifteen
+- Shop the Dirty Dozen and Clean Fifteen

-- use the money saving tips from The Ultimate Guide to Shopping the Farmers Market
+- Use the money-saving tips from The Ultimate Guide to Shopping the Farmers Market

 I’m estimating that 1 pound of produce will make at least 10 homemade ice pops.
 That means your cost for homemade ice pops could be as low as 10 cents each!